tommiedevelops/expansive-procedural-terrain/README.md

    - Nodes close to the viewer are more detailed, while distant ones merge into larger chunks.
    - Uses a triangle-based intersection check with the view frustrum to determine which nodes should be subdivided.
 3. **Procedural Terrain Generation**:
-   - Heights are determined using customizable noise functions.
+   - Heights are determined using customizable noise functions (currently Perlin).
    - Terrain data is generated asynchronously to avoid performance hiccups.

 ## Planned Features